All Episodes

 Anyway, Carol, who is our next guest?

-But before we get to that, I just want to say, what did I tell you, Joe Concha?
+Well, before we get to that, I just want to say, what did I tell you, Joe Concha?

 I said that this is not just about Trump.

-This is about delegitimatizing the court, and this is just the first thing you're going to hear about it, and this is why I know you you think we're gonna get a 9-0 ruling on this uh this overturning the Colorado Supreme Court.
+And this is why I know you think we're going to get a 9-0 ruling on this overturning the Colorado Supreme Court, but I am not as optimistic.

-But I am not as optimistic, and I think they're dropping these little Easter eggs for us.
+And I think they're dropping these little Easter eggs for us.

-It is a wonderful holiday that was brought to pop culture by Seinfeld, and we get to air our grievances as well as show our feats of strength.
+And we get to air our grievances as well as show our feats of strength.

 But on this radio show, we are just going to air the grievances because I think the feats of strength thing would get a little out of control.

-And one of the grievances that uh I know you and I have talked about before are these constant protests, many of which turn violent that keep interrupting our lives.
+And one of the grievances that I know you and I have talked about before are these constant protests, many of which turn violent that keep interrupting our lives.

 And we have a fantastic guest to talk about that who wrote a wonderful piece on it recently.

-It's our friend Carol Markovitz.
+It's our friend Carol Markowitz.

 Carol, if you're not familiar with her, she is everywhere.

-She's written a book stolen youth that was fantastic.
+She's written a book, Stolen Youth, that was fantastic.

 Carol, how are you doing?